-TRIGGER WARNING: There will be discussion of several controversial topics within this blog entry, including abortion, rape, incest and social justice issues.
+TRIGGER WARNING: There will be discussion of several controversial topics within this blog entry.

 I never set out to harm anyone when I write but I also won’t avoid a discussion just because it involves sensitive issues.
 Sometimes I choose to take a stand on things I consider important.
 That always runs the risk of offending or alienating people.

 If this blog entry offends you in any way, I apologize.
 Please consider it “food for thought” and not some kind of personal attack.

 According to the Merriam-Webster dictionary, the definition of legal justice is “the maintenance or administration of what is just especially by the impartial adjustment of conflicting claims or the assignment of merited rewards or punishments.”
 The laws within a country are generally designed to protect its citizens and maintain some kind of order.

 But there are plenty of examples throughout history of laws that were enforced which were clearly unjust.
 In the United States (US) alone, slavery was legal until 1865.
 Women were not allowed to vote until 1920.
 Interracial marriage was illegal in many states until 1967.
 Laws were made to protect politicians and businesses from their own unethical practices or to prevent specific ethnic groups from voting.
 And these are just a few examples.